- Doing Business Here

 - Infographic depicting the diversity of Fairfax County's business community.

 - Access a selected list of Fairfax County's emerging technology companies.

-- Find out more about federal procurement for minority-owned firms.
+- Find out more about federal procurement for small businesses.

 - For small start-up firms, several incubators are available to nurture such companies in their infancy.